nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 Since February 2020, Apple enforced its security policy for distributed applications.</br>
 Every application must be "notarized", this is now done for Nuxeo Drive.

+Another big step is the full support for Catalina and Mojave.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2041](https://jira.nuxeo.com/browse/NXDRIVE-2041)